-Details of the members of the Board (including Committee members), their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report under the heading Information on directors.
+Details of the members of the Board (including Committee members), their experience, expertise, qualifications, term of office and independent status are set out in the Directors' Report section of the 2022 Annual Report.

-A record of the attendance of Committee members and the number of Committee meetings held is included in the Annual Report.
+A record of the attendance of Committee members and the number of Committee meetings held is included in the 2022 Annual Report.

 The Audit Committee is not in compliance with the ASX Corporate Governance Recommendations as the Committee is not comprised of three independent non-executive Directors.
 Only two members of the Committee during the year were non-executive Directors.
-To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is a non-executive Director, and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or independent Director may have.
-Separate Audit Committee meetings are held to finalise annual and half yearly financial reports before recommending approval by the Board.
+To safeguard the integrity of financial reporting, the Chairman of the Audit Committee was a non-executive Director until 16 January 2022.
+Sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or the independent Director may have.
+Separate Audit Committee meetings are held to finalise annual and half yearly financial reports.
+These are circulated to all Directors before recommending approval by the Board.

-During the year the Company had a process for ensuring that at the end of each quarter, the Managing Director made the following certifications to the Board:
+During the year the Company had a process for ensuring that at the end of each quarter, the Managing Director/Executive Director and the Financial Controller made the following certifications to the Board: